Fewer tickets logged with Self-Service Portal

 “Using TOPdesk, we have now reduced these touchpoints by creating a form that can be filled in by the student.
 This is then sent directly to a steward to go out and triage that problem.
 The student is fully informed about the progress of their ticket in the system and receives an automatic email once closed.”

 To support staff across various departments, Keele University has a TOPdesk user group that meets twice a year to gather people’s thoughts and ideas.
 This helped with the recent task of streamlining emails.
-“As one organisation, it is important to have consistent emails across departments.
+“As one organization, it is important to have consistent emails across departments.
 Now we are supporting three or four emails, not hundreds.”

 “Becoming the application manager for TOPdesk has given me something to get my teeth in to, and I’ve learnt so much about the university by speaking to different teams,” Sandra explains.
 “With TOPdesk, you’re not stifled.
 You don’t need consultants for everything, you can be independent, which is what we have encouraged other departments to do.”